The Sultans Trail offers internship to students from Scientific Universities and Applied Universities, in the field of:

 Jesper Vlaar, from the Breda University of Applied Sciences, (BUaS), International Tourism Management, conducts his internship between September 7, 2020, and January 22, 2021.

-Adrienn Capote-Cuellar (Adri), from the University of Applied Sciences for Management & Communication (FH Wien der WKW), conducts her internship between July 27, 2020, and January 10 2021.
+Adrienn Capote-Cuellar (Adri), from the University of Applied Sciences for Management & Communication (FH Wien der WKW), conducted her internship between July 27, 2020, and January 10 2021.
 During this time she collected village descriptions to be implemented in the Sultans Trail App, developed a communication plan for the Grand Tour 2020 and advised on the optimal use of Social Media.

 Novalga Aniswarea (Aga), from the University of Wageningen, department of Tourism and Environment, conducted his Internship, between April 13 and July 24, 2020.
 During his internship, he developed 18 project ideas that could help the Sultans Trail to generate activities supporting its goals.
 From these 18 he executed the following projects: